-Topic cluster strategy and pillar pages are two parts of a three-part site organization strategy.
+Topic content cluster strategy and piece of content pillar page are two parts of a three-part site organization strategy.
 The third part of the strategy is hyperlinking.

-Pillar pages are the foundation of topic clusters since they cover each angle of the topic on a single page.
+Pillar pages and topic clusters are the foundation of topic clusters since they cover each angle of the topic on a single page.
 The cluster blog posts go more in-depth on various parts of the content and hyperlink back to the pillar page.

 When you create a pillar page, it should be longer than a typical blog post, but they shouldn’t go in-depth.
 The cluster content goes in-depth and links back to the pillar page.